 Recommended daily calcium intakes

-Recommended daily calcium intakes for populations vary between countries.
-The FAO/WHO (2002) recommendations, based on data from several countries, are as follows:
+Recommended daily calcium allowances for populations vary between countries.
+The IOM 2010 (Institute of Medicine of the US National Academy of Sciences) recommendations are as follows:

-The 'recommended allowance' refers to the amount of calcium each age group is advised to consume (with daily intake corresponding to an average intake over a period of time), to ensure calcium consumed compensates for calcium excreted from the body each day.
-The calcium allowance figures for children and adolescents also take account of skeletal growth (net calcium gain), and those for postmenopausal women and the elderly also take account of a lower intestinal calcium absorption efficiency.
+The calcium allowance figures for children and adolescents also take account of skeletal growth (net calcium gain), and those for postmenopausal women and the elderly take account of a lower intestinal calcium absorption efficiency.

 Are you getting enough calcium?
 Find out whether you are getting enough of this imporant mineral in your daily diet, using the IOF Calcium Calculator.